Any area that has a !% chance of experiencing a base flood in any given year; also called base floodplains

 An event that causes damage or physical injury to a third party and triggers a claim on an insurance policy

-A specific risk, or cause of loss, covered by an insurance policy
+A peril is a specific risk, or cause of loss, covered by an insurance policy.

-Documentation of your 7-year loss history that gives insurers insight into how "risky" it might be to insure your home; also called a claim history report or CLUE insurance report
+In insurance, personal reports, sometimes called a claim history report or CLUE insurance report, are ocumentation of your 7-year loss history that gives insurers insight into how "risky" it might be to insure your home.

-The person who buys an insurance policy and who has the right to change, cancel, or continue coverage and who receives the policy's benefits
+A poliyholder is a person who buys an insurance policy and who has the right to change, cancel, or continue coverage and who receives the policy's benefits.

 The amount of money you pay for an insurance policy

-A type of insurance conventional lenders require when homebuyers don't make a down payment of 20%; the coverage protects the lenders
+Private mortgage insurance is a coverage conventional lenders may require when homebuyers don't make a down payment of 20%.

-Documentation from an insurance company or its agent that shows you have an insurance policy; may be needed to get a mortgage
+Proof of insurance is documentation from an insurance company or its agent that shows you have an insurance policy.
+Homeoner often need proof of insurance to get a mortgage.

-A line of insurance products that cover losses stemming from your possessions or injuries and damage you cause to others
+Property and casualty insurance describes products that cover losses stemming from your possessions or injuries and damage you cause to others

-A grade given to a home based on the community's fire fighting abilities; used as a major factor in determining premium
+A fire protection class is a grade given to a home based on the community's fire fighting abilities.
+It can be a major factor in determining your home insurance premium.

 An estimate of what your policy will cost

-A way for insurance companies to transfer some of the risk they take on when they sell insurance policies, particularly in catastrophe-prone areas
+Reinsurance is a way for insurance companies to transfer some of the risk they take on when they sell insurance policies, particularly in catastrophe-prone areas.

-The opportunity to continue your coverage for another term
+An insurance renewal is your opportunity to continue your coverage for another term or switch to another insurer.

-The amount it would cost to replace or rebuild an item of similar quality using materials and goods that are currently available
+Replacement cost is the amount it would cost to replace or rebuild an item using similar quality materials and goods that are currently available.

-An endorsement that increases protection for specific valuable items
+Scheduled personal property coverage is an endorsement that increases protection for specific valuable items.

-Coverage for damage to your home, other structures on your property, and your personal property within these structures if they're damaged by a sinkhole on your property
+Sinkhole insurance is coverage for damage to your home, other structures on your property, and your personal property within these structures if they're damaged by a sinkhole on your property.

-The act of intentionally taking someone's personal property to deprive of them of its use
+Theft is the act of intentionally taking someone's personal property to deprive them of its use.

 The way insurance companies evaluate the risk of offering coverage to applicants

-Willful or malicious behavior that causes someone else’s property to be altered, defaced, or destroyed
+Vandalism is willful or malicious behavior that causes someone else’s property to be altered, defaced, or destroyed.

-Coverage for a condo building from the exterior framing to the walls in the condo unit that is usually purchased by a homeowners association
+Walls-in insurance is coverage for a condo building that applies from the exterior framing to the walls in the condo unit.
+This coverage is usually purchased by condo associations.

-An endorsement that can be added to your homeowners insurance to help pay for damage caused by backed up sewers, drains, and sump pumps
+Water backup and sump overflow coverage is an endorsement that can be added to your homeowners insurance to help pay for damage caused by backed up sewers, drains, and sump pumps.

-The process of making your home more resistant to wind damage that can help you save you a lot of money on your home insurance
+Wind mitigation is the process of making your home more resistant to wind damage that can help you save you a lot of money on your home insurance.

 Start Saving on Your Home Insurance